A Global Census of Metals in the Universe: Other contributors to the global metal budget

-That said, we mention some of these estimates here to give a sense of their potential contribution to the total. \citet{shull2014} estimate the global metal density of the IGM at $z\le0.4$ using metal line surveys.
+While we do not include these metal reservoirs in our formal census, we mention some of these estimates here to give a sense of their potential contribution to the total \citep{cooksey2010,danforth2008,tilton2012,danforth2016}. \citet{shull2014} present a comprehensive estimate of the global metal density at $z\le0.4$ based on a survey of metal lines (which in their survey probe \HI\ column densities $12 \la \log \NHI \la 17.5$).
 They assume \ion{C}{3}, \ion{C}{4}, \ion{Si}{3}, and \ion{Si}{4} absorption are associated with photoionized gas, while \ion{O}{6} absorption traces collisionally-ionized gas.
 They estimate the combined contribution as $\Omega_{\rm{met}}=\left(1.1\pm0.6\right)\times10^{-5}$, approximately 18\% of $\Omega_{\rm{met}}^{\rm{exp}}$ at $z\le0.4$.
 It is important to note the assumption that these metal ions can be uniquely associated with each ionization mechanism may lead to double counting (see \citealt{tripp2008,stern2018}).

-Moreover, the metal-selected \citeauthor{shull2014} sample is heavily biased towards higher metallicities.
-Recent \HI-selected surveys suggest much lower IGM metallicities ($\left[\rm{X/H}\right]<-2.4$) at these redshifts \citep{lehner2019,berg2023}.
+The \citet{shull2014} estimates are derived by integrating the column density distribution functions for each of the ions as a function of the ionic column density and applying global ionization correction estimates.
+Given the broad range of \HI\ column densities sampled by this survey, and the propensity for the highest column density metal lines to be associated with the highest \HI\ column density absorbers, this approach will be highly-influenced by metals associated with absorbers that strongly overlap our selection, and the results do not uniquely apply to the IGM as we have defined it in our work.